manasmaheshwarii/feedback-collector/README.md

 # 📬 Feedback Collector App

 A simple, responsive feedback collection app built with **React** and **Firebase**, designed to collect user feedback with real-time submission and timestamp display.
+Access the app here: https://feedbackfallonstudio.netlify.app/

 ---